-From the observations presented above, it is apparent that the start of the 1,260-day period, in so far as it concerns the exodus of the 144,000 to their place in the desert, starts around the time of the first trumpet and is completed by the fifth trumpet.8
+From the observations presented above, it is apparent that the start of the 1260-day period, in so far as it concerns the exodus of the 144,000 to their place in the desert, starts around the time of the first trumpet and is completed by the fifth trumpet.

 In so far as it concerns the two witnesses, there is further evidence in the text indicating that their mission also starts around the time of the first trumpet.
 This evidence is contained in the imagery of the sealed scroll (5,1.6-9) and the little scroll (10,1-2).
-The breaking of the last seal of the scroll by the Lamb (8,1), which implies he can then open and unroll it, is so clearly related to the giving of the little scroll to John, the author of Revelation (10,10), that it is hard to understand why these events are separated by the first six trumpet plagues (8,6-9,13).
-Taking these two events to be closely related in time, it would be reasonable to interpret the opening of the scroll in heaven, shortly before the first of the trumpet series, as the catalyst for the transfer of the little scroll to John.
+The breaking of the last seal of the scroll by the Lamb (8,1), which implies he can then open and unroll it, is so clearly related to the giving of the little scroll to John, the author of Revelation (10,10), that it is hard to understand why these events are separated by the first six trumpet plagues (8,6 - 9,13).
+Since these two events are asking to be interpreted together, it would be reasonable to interpret the opening of the scroll in heaven, shortly before the first of the trumpet series, as coinciding with the transfer of the little scroll to John.
 And since the transfer of the little scroll to John is followed by the public announcement of its contents by the two witnesses during their mission, it is reasonable to suppose that the mission of the two witnesses starts around the time of the first trumpet sound.
-The description of the mission of the two witnesses in the interval between the sixth and seventh trumpets (Rev 10) is most probably intended to draw attention to the moment of its conclusion and fulfilment.
+The description of the mission of the two witnesses in the interval between the sixth and seventh trumpets (Rev 10) is most probably intended to draw attention to the moment of its fulfilment.

-Some confirmation of this observation is to be found in the similarity between the nature of the first six trumpet plagues and the plagues brought by the two
+Some confirmation of this observation is to be found in the similarity between the nature of the first six trumpet plagues and those plagues brought by the two witnesses.
+The similarities are listed by G. Beale, who summarizes the comparison as follows: "Therefore the nature of both the trumpets and the witnesses' prophesying and the spiritually depressing effects of both are apparently the same.
+The witnesses'